MiloMargolis/CS4100-Clinical-Trial-Matchmaking/README.md

    - Use `requests` and `pandas` to load clinical trial data.
    - Load patient data from CSV or database.
 2. **NLP Preprocessing**
+   - For preprocessing: use `regex` (tokenization and lowercasing) and `gensim` (stopword removal)
+   - After preprocessing, a Word2Vec model and TF-IDF (Term Frequency-Inverse Document Frequency) Vectorizer are trained on full corpus of all trials and patients
-   - Use `gensim` for preprocessing, tokenization, and Word2Vec (word embedding).
+     - Use `gensim` for Word2Vec (word embedding - by semantic meaning and context)
-   - Afer tokenization and stopword removal, a Word2Vec model is trainied on the full corpus.
-Then the TF-IDF is used to weigh the word by importance and rarity.
+     - Use `scikit-learn` for TF-IDF Vectorizer (word weighing - by importance and rarity)
-   - The final sentence embedings are computed as TF-IDF weighted averages of the Word2Vec vectors and normalized to unit vectors.
+   - The final embeddings are computed as TF-IDF weighted averages of the Word2Vec vectors and normalized to unit vectors.
+     - Essentially converting all patient conditions and trial eligibilities to vectors
 3. **Similarity Matching**
-   - Use `scikit-learn` for TF-IDF (Term Frequency-Inverse Document Frequency)
-   - Convert patient profiles and trial eligibility criteria to vectors using `TfidfVectorizer`.
-   - Use **K-Nearest Neighbors (KNN)** to find the top k clincal trails that match for the patient using the patient's and trails' vectors.
+   - Use **K-Nearest Neighbors (KNN)** to find the top k clinical trails that match for the patient using the patient's and trails' vectors.
    - Calculate **Euclidean distance** between the patient and trails' embeddings and convert it to a match score using 100 / (1 + distance).
 4. **Ranking**
    - Combine similarity scores and success probabilities to rank trials for each patient.
 Match scores are calculated using the formula score = 100 / (1 + distance) which helps to assign higher scores to closer matches.